SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Introduction

+Enterprise security today depends heavily on endpoint monitoring tools like SIEM \cite{logrhythm2024}, which track system-level execution via audit logs.
+While these tools are essential for preventing incidents like the Capital One and Twitter attacks \cite{capitalone2019, guardian2020}, they generate an overwhelming amount of information.
+Processing millions of log events daily \cite{gao2018saql} remains a major challenge, as the sheer scale of data often hides critical evidence of unauthorized access.
+Although analysts rely on these logs for causal investigation \cite{king2003backtracking}, existing methods focus on log reduction and query optimization without interpreting semantic meanings \cite{liu2018timely}.
+This leaves a critical semantic gap between low-level events and high-level behaviors.
+Rule-based methods \cite{milajerdi2019poirot} attempt to bridge this gap but require substantial expert knowledge and lack generalizability across diverse, large-scale audit logs.

+Recently, the capabilities of large language models (LLMs) in processing complex tasks offer a promising avenue for enhancing high-level behavior analysis in audit logs \cite{logrhythm2024, hossain2017sleuth}.
+These models can efficiently parse voluminous data, identify relevant patterns, and generate concise interpretations, thereby significantly reducing the manual effort required from analysts and accelerating incident response.
+Moreover, LLMs can adapt to novel threats by learning from historical data.
+For instance, models like OPT demonstrate cost-effective performance suitable for large-scale inference \cite{zhang2022opt}.
+They can automatically abstract and label semantically similar behaviors without pre-existing labels, allowing analysts to focus only on representative cases.
+Beyond reducing manual workload, LLMs also facilitate proactive detection of anomalous behaviors.
+However, applying LLMs to audit log analysis faces challenges such as accurately differentiating fine-grained event semantics and delineating behavior boundaries within highly interleaved event streams.
+Their lack of innate domain-specific knowledge further limits precision in root-cause analysis and behavior interpretation.

+In this paper, we propose SmartGuard, an automated behavior abstraction and detection method that bridges the semantic gap in audit events by leveraging large language models.
+Unlike previous approaches that rely on expert knowledge, SmartGuard automatically derives contextual semantics directly from audit logs by preprocessing data, extracting behavioral subjects/objects, and categorizing logs by threads.
+It generates natural language summaries and uses Graph Neural Networks to create behavioral embeddings, aggregating event semantics into high-level behavioral representations.
+After fine-tuning a large language model on these abstractions, SmartGuard achieves accurate behavior diagnosis with interpretable narratives.
+Evaluation on the DARPA TC dataset demonstrates its effectiveness, with an average F1 score of 95.2\% in behavior abstraction and good scalability across models.

-\begin{itemize}[leftmargin=*] \item We propose SmartGuard, a method that combines large language models with the extraction of behaviors from logs, enabling it to effectively detect both known and unknown attacks.
+Our contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We propose SmartGuard, a method that combines large language models with the extraction of behaviors from logs, enabling it to effectively detect both known and unknown attacks.
 Our approach summarizes behaviors guided by information flow and enables large language models to perform information diagnostics by aggregating contextual semantics. \item We propose a new scheme for abstracting contextual semantics, achieving fine granularity down to specific behaviors (function level), and dividing events by threads.
 This allows integration with large language models to provide explanatory narratives for behavior semantics.

 \item We conducted a systematic evaluation and scalability analysis of common malicious behaviors.
 The results show that SmartGuard can effectively abstract high-level behaviors and detect them, demonstrating good scalability across multiple models and unknown attacks.
 Additionally, it can efficiently collaborate with experts for fine-tuning and real-time system updates. \end{itemize}